fwcd/mixync/README.md

 # Mixync

+Like `rsync` but for Mixxx databases and music.

 > **NOTE: The project is still in very early stages, so please make sure to back up your mixxxdb and your music before trying it.**

 ```